oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 ```
 Calling FORK executes the procedure p with actual arguments a1 to aN in a new thread.
 The procedure p cannot have variable parameters, and must not be a predeclared, nor a type-bound procedure, nor may it access local variables or parameters declared in outer (type-bound) procedures or call procedure which access local variables or parameters declared in outer (type-bound) procedures.
 The actual arguments must be compatible with the formal parameters of p.
 If a new thread cannot be started, the program halts.
 The specification does not prescribe what type of thread this should be (i.e. the program cannot assume that threads are e.g. light-weight).

 #### Open issues

-- Do we need a non-blocking version of SEND and RECEIVE, especially when used with more than one actuall channel parameter (i.e. similar to the Go select default section)?
+- Do we need the SELECT function, or the extended WITH statement, or both?
 - Are e.g. simulated semaphores based on channels good enough, or do we need low-level concurrency primitives (i.e. as the ones found in the Go sync module)?

 #### References